-Britain may not be renowned for its cuisine, but it turns out that Chicago offers some pretty great pub grub and renditions of classic dishes, like flaky, vegetable-filled royal pies at Pleasant House Bakery.
-Plus you can hit an all-you-can-eat fish and chip nights at Duke of Perth or dig into hearty beef stew at Mrs. Murphy and Sons.
-These restaurants offer the best British food in Chicago.
+Britain may not be known for its cuisine, but it turns out Chicago offers some pretty great pub grub and classic British dishes, like savory pies at Pleasant House Bakery.
+If you'd prefer a fish fry, Duke of Perth has two all-you-can-eat nights each week and Mrs. Murphy and Sons delivers hearty beef stew.
+Head to these restaurants for the best British food in Chicago, then keep the night going at one of the city's best Irish pubs.

 RECOMMENDED: Best Chicago restaurants